nimadez/voxel-builder/README.md

 >- Use "Minimal UIX" to save battery on mobile devices.
 >- Do not enable "Frosted Glass UI"
 >- Use XFORM > "Optimize" to reduce the volume of voxels.
+>- Note that this app runs on a web browser and you shouldn't expect much.

 #### Delay in drawing strokes
 > If you draw and it doesn't, it means the builder is working, you are drawing faster than your hardware and browser will allow. (latency >150 ms)